310mc/https-310mc.github.io-tl/source/_posts/idol_story/midori_1.md

 Your course sorta sounds like a pain…

-Well, I guess it’s harsh in the Idol Course, too—We have to study during the day, and then go to work after classes…
+Well, I guess it’s harsh in the Idol Course, too — We have to study during the day, and then go to work after classes…

 Huh, I guess it’s rough all around… I only joined the Idol Course by accident, but…